 In accordance with International Accounting Standard (IAS) 19 "Employee Benefits", an actuarial valuation has been carried out in respect of gratuity.
-The discount rate assumed is 6.80% p.a. and 6.80% p.a. as at 31 March 2021 and 31 March 2020, respectively which is determined by reference to market yield at the Statement of financial position date on government bonds.
-The retirement age has been considered at 58 years and mortality table is as per IALM (2012-14) as at 31 March 2021 and 31 March 2020.
+The discount rate assumed is 7.20% p.a. and 6.80% p.a. as at 31 March 2022 and 31 March 2021, respectively which is determined by reference to market yields at the Statement of financial position date on government bonds.
+The retirement age has been considered at 58 years and the mortality table applied is as per IALM (2012-14) as at 31 March 2022 and 31 March 2021.

-The estimates of future salary increases, considered in actuarial valuation is 10% p.a. for first three years and 6% p.a. thereafter as at 31 March 2021 and 31 March 2020, taking into account of inflation, seniority, promotion and other relevant factors, such as supply and demand in the employment market.
+The estimates of future salary increases, considered in the actuarial valuation is 10% p.a. for the first three years and 6% p.a. thereafter as at 31 March 2022 and 31 March 2021, taking into account of inflation, seniority, promotion and other relevant factors, such as supply and demand in the employment market.

 The plan assets are maintained with Life Insurance Corporation of India in respect of gratuity scheme for certain employees of one unit of the Group.
 The details of investments maintained by Life Insurance Corporation are not available with the Group, hence not disclosed.
-The expected rate of return on plan assets is 6.80% p.a. and 6.80% p.a. as at 31 March 2021 and 31 March 2020, respectively.
+The expected rate of return on the plan assets is 7.20% p.a. and 6.80% p.a. as at 31 March 2022 and 31 March 2021, respectively.